digbmc/germantown-y/docs/adding-content.md

 ```

 Title and layout are essential variables for new pages.
 If you don't need any special styling, the layout should be default.
 Checkout the [advanced documentation](advanced.md) for more on layouts.
 Permalink is also important here: it's specifies the location of the page.
-Keep it short, and similar to the title.
+Keep it short, and similar to the title. <!-- I would clarify here that the permalink is a link that can be internal or external. clarify what the different between those two are.
+Also clarify when you say make it short and simple that you're talking about if it's an internal link and that you mean the file name -->

 ## Creating pages